tompave/fun_with_flags/README.md

 ---

-FunWithFlags is an OTP application that provides a 2-level storage to save and retrieve feature flags and an Elixir API to toggle and query them.
+FunWithFlags is an OTP application that provides a 2-level storage to save and retrieve feature flags, an Elixir API to toggle and query them, and a [web dashboard](#web-dashboard) as control panel.

 It stores flag information in Redis for persistence and syncronization across different nodes, but it also maintains a local cache in an ETS table for fast lookups.
 When flags are added or toggled on a node, the other nodes are notified via Redis PubSub and reload their local ETS caches.